-The government has introduced fees and charges for parents using the 2012 statutory Child Maintenance Scheme (CMS).
-The fees and charges will apply to new parents who want to use the 2012 Scheme and existing parents already on it.
-This is to encourage parents to reach their own agreement through a private family-based arrangement or, if they use the CMS, to pay each other directly through Direct Pay.
+The government has introduced fees and charges for parents using the 2012 statutory Child Maintenance Scheme.
+The fees and charges apply to parents who want to use the scheme and parents who already use it.

-- from 11 August 2014, collection fees for using the Collect & Pay service
+- fees for using the Collect and Pay service

-The parent who applies to the CMS must pay a £20 application fee.
+The parent who applies to the Child Maintenance Service must pay a £20 application fee.
 Your application won’t be processed until you pay the fee in full.

-You won’t have to pay the application fee (called a waiver) if:
+You won’t have to pay the application fee if:

-- you’re a victim of domestic violence or abuse and have reported it to certain organisations such as the police or domestic violence organisations
+- you’re a victim of domestic violence or abuse and have reported it to certain organisations - for example, the police or domestic violence organisations

 John is a paying parent and Beverly is a receiving parent.
-They have a Collect & Pay arrangement.
+They have a Collect and Pay arrangement.

 John must pay £100 a week in child maintenance.
-He must also pay a collection fee of 20 per cent on top of his weekly payment.
+He must also pay a 20% collection fee on top of his weekly payment.
 This fee works out at £20 for each weekly payment.
 This means John must pay a total of £120 a week.

 Beverly is due to receive £100 a week in child maintenance.
-The CMS charge a collection fee of 4 per cent each time John’s payment is passed onto her.
+She must also pay a 4% collection fee every time John’s payment is passed onto her.
 This fee works out at £4 for each weekly payment.

-After the fee is taken away, this means the CMS pay out £96 each week to Beverly.
+After the fee is taken away, Beverly gets £96 every week.